-A journey into Africa
+A Journey Into Africa

-Getting your piri piri chicken fix here in the United States isn’t easy but is doable.
+Getting your piri piri chicken fix here in the United States isn’t easy but it's doable.
 This fantastic spicy dish’s origins are Portuguese and West African, and nobody really knows who made it first; however, since it was the Portuguese who introduced the bird's eye chili to Western Africa, I'm going with the Portuguese.
 I first had this fantastic piri piri chicken dish in South Africa and later again in Angola.

 Yes, my past work has taken me to some interesting places.
 And having the chance to travel, what foodie and chef wouldn't seek out the best of the best in fine dinning?